-- Current product version-2011-10-01
+- Current product version-2012-03-25

-- Latest product release-December 2011
+- Latest product release-March 29, 2012

-- Latest documentation update-01 December 2011
+- Latest documentation update-March 29, 2012

-Change Description Release Date New Mechanical Turk Review Policies Amazon Mechanical Turk has added Review Policies that you can use to evaluate Worker submissions against a defined set of criteria.
+Major Changes Description Release Date New Mechanical Turk HITLayout New for this release is the ability to create a HITLayout in the Amazon Mechanical Turk Requester UI that can be used with the Mechanical Turk API.
+A HITLayout is a reusable template used to provide Human Intelligence Task (HIT) question data for CreateHIT.
+For more information, see HITLayout.
+2012-03-29 Mechanical Turk Review Policies Amazon Mechanical Turk has added Review Policies that you can use to evaluate Worker submissions against a defined set of criteria.
 For more information, see Review Policies.
-In this Release Mechanical Turk Masters Qualifications Amazon Mechanical Turk has added two new Mechanical Turk Masters Qualification types: Categorization Masters and Photo Moderation Masters.
+2011-12-01 Mechanical Turk Masters Qualifications Amazon Mechanical Turk has added two new Mechanical Turk Masters Qualification types: Categorization Masters and Photo Moderation Masters.
 The new Mechanical Turk Masters role is established for an elite group of Workers who have demonstrated accuracy on specific types of HITs on the Mechanical Turk marketplace.
 For more information, see QualificationRequirement.
 2011-06-22 Technical documents reorganized The API reference and the command line tool reference have been split out of the Amazon Mechanical Turk Developer Guide.
 Now, on the documentation landing page, Amazon Mechanical Turk Documentation you can select the document you want to view.
 When viewing the documents online, the links in one document will take you, when appropriate, to one of the other guides.
 2009-09-16